 Figure 1.
-Starting flow vs. time Pump control option for S801/S811 Soft Starters for fluid pump applications Eaton soft starter controllers with pump control for stopping pump motors Stopping the pump is as critical in reducing surges and hammer as starting.
-In this discussion we will limit the examples to speed (flow) versus time.
+Starting Flow vs. Time Pump control option for S801+/S811+ soft starters for fluid pump applications Eaton soft starter controllers with pump control for stopping pump motors Stopping the pump is as critical in reducing surges and hammer as starting.
+In this discussion, we will limit the examples to speed (flow) versus time.
 Refer to Figure 2.
-When a Direct On Line starter is applied, the pump motor will coast when a stop command is initiated (see DOL Coast Stop in Figure 2).
+When a direct on line starter is applied, the pump motor will coast when a stop command is initiated (see DOL coast stop in Figure 2).

 Figure 2.
-Pump stop flow vs. time The system head will quickly overcome the motor inertia and the pump will come to a rapid stop.
+Pump Stop Flow vs. Time The system head will quickly overcome the motor inertia, and the pump will come to a rapid stop.
 The fluid, which is in motion and has momentum, must come to a complete halt as well.
 This action causes pressure surges on the pipes and valves.
 This is undesirable due to the damage caused in the system.
-Many control manufacturers are promoting a solid-state reduced voltage starter with a soft or extended stop as a solution to surge or hammering problems.
-In most applications Soft Stop cannot prevent sudden changes in motor torque required on pumping applications.
-When a Soft Stop is initiated, the voltage is ramped from full voltage to zero volts over a time selected by the user (see Soft Stop in Figure 2).
-As shown before, reduction in voltage results in reduction of torque and the pump begins to slow down.
-However, a point is quickly reached where the load torque demand exceeds the motor torque supply and the motor stalls.
+Many control manufacturers are promoting a solid-state reducedvoltage starter with a soft or extended stop as a solution to surge or hammering problems.
+In most applications, soft stop cannot prevent sudden changes in motor torque required on pumping applications.
+When a soft stop is initiated, the voltage is ramped from full voltage to zero volts over a time selected by the user (see soft stop in Figure 2).
+As shown before, reduction in voltage results in reduction of torque, and the pump begins to slow down.
+However, a point is quickly reached at which the load torque demand exceeds the motor torque supply, and the motor stalls.
 The effect, though not as severe, is the same as slamming a valve closed, and hammering occurs.
-The Eaton Soft Starter Controllers with Pump Control Option will control the deceleration of the pump motor in a method similar to the control of the acceleration.
+The Eaton soft starter controllers with pump control option will control the deceleration of the pump motor in a method similar to the control of the acceleration.
 When a stop command is initiated, the controller reduces the motor speed to prevent any sudden changes in torque, minimizing surges in the system.
-The Eaton Soft Starter Controllers continue to reduce the torque of the pump motor resulting in a speed characteristic as illustrated in Figure 2.
+The Eaton soft starter controllers continue to reduce the torque of the pump motor, resulting in a speed characteristic as illustrated in Figure 2.
 This type of pump motor deceleration curve results in minimal surges or hammering in the system, as there will not be sudden changes in flow.
 Eaton soft starter controllers with pump control for starting and stopping pump motors To summarize, Figure 3 compares flow versus time when different starting/stopping techniques are employed.
-The Eaton Soft Starter Controllers with Pump Control Option produce the most desirable flow characteristics when starting and stopping centrifugal pump motors.
+The Eaton soft starter controllers with pump control option produce the most desirable flow characteristics when starting and stopping centrifugal pump motors.
 There are no sudden peaks or breaks in flow that result in surges or hammering in the system.
 When analyzing what is to be done about a hammering problem, an electrical solution should be considered before a mechanical solution.
 The initial cost for the electrical solution tends to be less than that of a specialized control valve, and less complex.
 In addition, the frequent maintenance/system shutdown that would be required with the specialized valve is not required with an electrical solution.
-Eaton Electrical's Soft Starter Controllers with Pump Control Option is the preferred starting and stopping method for centrifugal pump systems.
+Eaton Electrical Services & Systems' soft starter controllers with pump control option is the preferred starting and stopping method for centrifugal pump systems.